brevzin/cpp_proposals/2996_reflection/reflection.md

 Add a new paragraph after paragraph 6 specifying the size, alignment, and offset of member subobjects of a class.

 ::: std
 [6+]{.pnum} [Every object of class type has a unique member subobject corresponding to each of its direct non-static data members.
 If any non-static data member of a class `C` is of reference type, then let `D` be an invented class that is identical to `C` except that each non-static member of `D` corresponding to a member of `C` of type "reference to `T`" instead has type "pointer to `T`".
-Every member subobject of a complete object of type `C` has the same size, alignment, and offset as that of the corresponding subobject of a complete object of type `D`.]{.addu}
+Every member subobject of a complete object of type `C` has the same size, alignment, and offset as that of the corresponding subobject of a complete object of type `D`.
+The size and alignment of `C` are the same as the size and alignment of `D`.]{.addu}

 :::